How the Common OSP Works

 • Implemented through third-party tools like Quick Organics

 Technology adoption is voluntary.
-Data ownership and privacy depend on the provider’s terms — not the Common OSP itself
+Data ownership and privacy depend on the provider’s terms — not the Common OSP itself.
+Digital platforms can also provide producers with insights into their compliance activities, helping them make more informed operational decisions.

 Brush Effect Bottom